chadrem/tribe/README.md

 ## Futures

 As mentioned above, message passing with the "enqueue" method is asynchronous and always returns nil.
+This can be a pain since in many cases you will be interested in the result.

-The "enqueue_future" method is also asynchronous, but instead returns a Tribe::Future object that you can use to obtain the result.
+The "enqueue_future" method helps solve this problem by returning a a Tribe::Future object instead of nil.
-Since an actor can die while processing messages, you will receive the exception instead of one is raised.
+You can then use this object to obtain the result when it becomes available sometime in the future.

-Tribe includes both blocking and non-blocking actors.
+Tribe includes both blocking and non-blocking futures.
-You should prefer to use non-blocking actors in your code when possible due to performance (see details below).
+You should prefer to use non-blocking futures for performance reasons (see details below).

+In situations where an actor dies, your future will receive the raised exception as the result.

 #### Non-blocking

-Non-blocking actors are asynchronous and use callbacks.
+Non-blocking futures are asynchronous and use callbacks.
 No waiting for a result is involved.
 The actor will continue to process other events.